Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Theory and Methods

-Recomputing biased instantaneous forces with respect to the unbiased atomistic potential \(u(\mathbf{r})\) therefore yields the correct unbiased mean forces.
+Thus, any bias that depends exclusively on the CG variables leaves the atomistic conditional ensemble at fixed $\mathbf{R}$ unchanged.
+Consequently, the coarse-grained mean force, defined as the conditional expectation of the projected forces, remains invariant:

 Intuitively, the bias alters how frequently a given CG configuration $\mathbf{R}$ is visited, but once $\mathbf{R}$ is fixed, the conditional distribution of atomistic microstates consistent with $\mathbf{R}$ is unaffected by $W$.

-Equation~\ref{eq:biased_invariance} shows that the mean force $\mathbf{F}(\mathbf{R})$ is invariant under CG coordinate-dependent biasing, provided that forces are evaluated from the unbiased atomistic potential.
-Consequently, the FM objective can be expressed as an expectation over the biased distribution:
+In practice, however, the invariance derived in Eq.~\ref{eq:biased_invariance} relies on several underlying assumptions, outlined below: \begin{enumerate} \item \textbf{Functional Dependence of the Bias:} The bias potential must depend exclusively on the CG variables, i.e., $W = W(\xi(\mathbf{r}))$.
+Dependence on orthogonal degrees of freedom would perturb the conditional ensemble $p(\mathbf{r}|\mathbf{R})$, rendering the sampled mean forces thermodynamically inconsistent.
+In such cases, explicit reweighting is required to recover unbiased mean forces.

+\item \textbf{Conditional Ergodicity:} The system needs to remain ergodic in the orthogonal degrees of freedom.
+While the bias accelerates the exploration of $\mathbf{R}$, the fast degrees of freedom (e.g., vibrations, solvent) are assumed to equilibrate rapidly to the conditional Boltzmann distribution.
+Hysteresis or trapping in these hidden variables would yield non-equilibrium force estimates.

+\item \textbf{Recovery of Unbiased Forces:} The training targets must be the forces derived from the unbiased potential $u(\mathbf{r})$.
+The biasing force contribution, $-\nabla_{\mathbf{r}} W(\xi(\mathbf{r}))$, must be subtracted from biased forces. \end{enumerate}

+Subject to the assumptions above, the optimization over the biased distribution targets the identical mean force as the unbiased case.
+The biased objective function is defined as:

+While the scalar value of the loss $\chi^2_W$ differs from the unbiased objective $\chi^2$ due to the modified sampling density, both functionals share the same global minimum with respect to $\theta$ (see SI for a detailed proof).
 This invariance enables the training of CG potentials on datasets generated with biased sampling, without requiring reweighting of the loss function.
 The practical advantages are twofold: (i) biased simulations accelerate exploration of rarely visited states, reducing the total simulation time needed for data generation, and (ii) the resulting datasets provide more uniform coverage of both energy basins and transition regions, leading to more accurate and robust CG MLPs.
 An overview of the enhanced sampling force matching workflow is shown in Figure~\ref{fig:workflow}.